rahulkj/rahulkj.github.io/_posts/2020-11-18-vsphere-workload-management-with-haproxy.md

 To enable Workload Management on vSphere 7 and using HAProxy as the networking stack, ensure the following steps are completed:

-* Create a private network port group in vSpgere, and attach to `vmnic1`
+* Create a private network port group in vSphere, and attach to `vmnic1`
-* Setup HAProxy appliance by downloading, and inport the OVA from https://github.com/haproxytech/vmware-haproxy
+* Setup HAProxy appliance by downloading, and import the OVA from https://github.com/haproxytech/vmware-haproxy
   - Attach the Management Network and Frontend Network to a routable network
-  - Attaching Workload Network to the prot group associate with the private network
+  - Attaching Workload Network to the port group associate with the private network
   - Allocate a `/28` CIDR block for Frontend/Load Balancer IPs

   | Component | IP Address/CIDR |